 A process in which fusion is produced by heat obtained from resistance of the work to the flow of induced electric current, with or without the application of pressure.

-A gas which does not normally combine chemically with the base metal or filler metal.
+A gas that does not normally combine chemically with the base metal or filler metal.

-In a multipass weld, the lowest temperature of the deposited weld meal before the next pass is started.
+In a multipass weld, the lowest temperature of the deposited weld metal before the next pass is started.

 The portion of a structure in which separate base metal parts are joined.

 The maximum depth a groove weld extends from its face into a joint, exclusive of reinforcement.

 The space from which metal has been removed by a cutting process.